How to Treat Dry Scalp Black Hair: Tips & Tricks for Rapid Relief

 African American hair looks and feels different compared to any other hair.
 That's because it is more coarse, thicker, and kinky which causes it to be dryer than most.
 This can make it a lot more difficult to keep your scalp moisturized.

-A dry scalp happens when there isn't enough moisture or hydration.
+Dry flaky scalp in African American hair types is very common.
+A dry scalp happens when there isn't enough moisture or hydration in both the hair follicles themselves along with your actual scalp.
 This results in an itchy and sometimes flaky scalp that can make people a little embarrassed.
 But there's no need to worry.
 It's very common for men and women of all hair types to experience this.

 If you wear your hair in a protective style, like braids, you are leaving parts of your scalp exposed to the sun.
 Just like the rest of your skin, your scalp needs to be protected from overexposure.
 Long days outside in the sun can lead to getting a sunburn on your scalp.